Jamaibabu: Plot

 Rama, the daughter of Mr. Chunilal, is studying in a college in Kolkata.
 She is a girl who does not care about anything.
 In a college function she quarrels with a boy named Dulal.
-Rama fabricates a plan to expel Dulal from college, but Dulal saves her from another student Mantu from getting raped.
-Then Rama thought about her fault and fall in love with Dulal.
-After having intimate Rama become pregnant and informed another college mate as well as their best friend Jayanta, the son of business tycoon Biren Mukherjee.
+Rama fabricates a plan to expel Dulal from college, but Dulal saves her from another student called Mantu from getting raped.
+Rama thought about her fault and fell in love with Dulal.
+After getting intimate, Rama got pregnant and informed another college mate as well as their best friend Jayanta, the son of business tycoon Biren Mukherjee.
 Jayanta asked Dulal to marry Rama.
 He also arranged a safe place for the new couple in his house.
 On the other hand, Rama's father Chunilal fixed the marriage of Rama with the same Jayanta.
-When Chunilal came to know that Rama has already been married with another person, become angry and come to Kolkata from Asansol with his younger daughter Rina.
+When Chunilal came to know that Rama had already been married off to another person, he became angry and went to Kolkata from Asansol with his younger daughter Rina.
 Suddenly they saw Jayanta's picture and guessed Jayanta as Rama's husband as they fixed earlier.
-To control the damage Dulal posed to be a servant and Jayanta become Rina's loving 'Jamaibabu'.
-But one day Rina knows the whole plot.
-In the meanwhile Mantu come to know everything about the concocted fact of Rama and Dulal.
+To control the damage Dulal posed to be a servant and Jayanta became Rina's loving 'Jamaibabu'.
+But one day Rina knew the whole plot.
+Meanwhile, Mantu come to know everything about the concocted fact of Rama and Dulal.
 He started to blackmail Rama for money and kidnapped Dulal and Rina.
-Jayanta goes to save Dulal and his would be wife Rina.
+Jayanta goes to save Dulal and his would-be wife Rina.